 The weaver exists at the core of the process of shirt manufacture.
 He is the foundation of the textile industry.
 What is condition of weavers in this chain of markets?

-The cotton cloth supplied by the weavers is sold by the Erode merchant to a garment exporting factory in Delhi.
-The garment exporter makes shirts with this cloth and exports it to foreign buyers who are mainly the businessmen in the US and Europe.
+The cotton cloth supplied by weavers is sold by merchants at Erode to a garment exporting factory in Delhi.
+The garment exporter makes shirts with this cloth and exports it to foreign buyers who are mainly the businessmen in the USA and Europe.
 These businessmen run a chain of shops.